-The best way to prevent attacks is by keeping everything cleaned up, picking apples regularly, especially those that from the tree.
-Unfortunately, once affected the only treatment is through chemical control, which is normally targeted towards the adult fruit flies.
+The best way to prevent attacks is by keeping everything cleaned up, picking apples regularly, especially those that fall from the tree.
+Unfortunately, once affected, the only treatment is through chemical control, which is normally targeted towards the adult fruit flies.

 The specific types and availability of products for apple maggot control can usually be obtained through your local county extension office.
 Affected trees are sprayed from around mid July to pre-harvest with continual applications (per product instructions or mixed using 3 cups kaolin clay to every 1 gallon of water) every 7-10 days.

 Another apple maggot control product, which is more natural, is kaolin clay.
 This is often used as a preventative measure, as it creates a film on the fruit that insect pests find irritating.
 As a result, they tend to avoid any trees/plants that have been treated with kaolin clay.
 Spraying should be done in mid to late June and reapplied every 7-10 days.
 Be sure to fully saturate the tree.